afsc-assessments/ebswp_2023/doc/EBSpollock.md

 As in past assessments, an evaluation of the multivariate posterior distribution  was performed by running a chain of 3 million Monte-Carlo Markov chain (MCMC) simulations and saving every 600th iteration (final posterior draws totaled 5,000).
-A pairwise comparison for some key parameters could be evaluated (along with their marginal distributions;  Fig.
+We evaluated how selected parameters relate by doing a pairwise (along with their marginal distributions) figure (Fig.
 \ref{fig:mcmc_pairs}).
+This illustrates how key parameters relate to management parameters of interest.
+For example, the stock recruitment steepness is negatively correlated to the resulting
-To compare the point estimates (highest posterior density) with the mean of the posterior marginal distribution, overplotting the former on the latter for the 2020 spawning biomass estimate were similar (Fig. \ref{fig:mcmc_marg}).
+$B_{MSY} estimate.
+We also compare the point estimates (highest posterior density) with the mean of the posterior marginal distribution of the 2021 spawning biomass.
+This showed that the point estimate was similar to the mean of the marginal posterior distribution (Fig. \ref{fig:mcmc_marg}).
+As an additional part of the Tier 1 consideration, we evaluated the posterior density of $F_{MSY}$.
+This indicates that the measure of uncertainty accounting (i.e., the probability density function or PDF) for $F_{MSY}$ seems reasonably approximated by this assessment model (Fig. \ref{fig:mcmc_marg_fmsy}).

 ## Time series results